palantir/gradle-docker/readme.md

 - `files` (optional) an argument list of files to be included in the docker build context; if this parameter is omitted, all files in `${projectDir}` are included
 - `buildArgs` (optional) an argument map of string to string which will set --build-arg arguments to the docker build command; defaults to empty, which results in no --build-arg parameters
+- `labels` (optional) a map of string to string which will set --label arguments to the docker build command; defaults to empty, which results in no labels applied.
 - `pull` (optional) a boolean argument which defines whether Docker should attempt to pull a newer version of the base image before building; defaults to `false`